boonhowchew/clinical-research-guide/resources/literature-review.md

 ## Step 1: Start with a Research Gap and Formulate a Focused Question

 Your research journey begins with identifying a potential gap, using the techniques described previously whether it's a **Knowledge Gap** you found in a systematic review, a **Practical Gap** you observed in your clinical practice, or a **Methodological Gap** noted in the limitations of a key paper.
-This first step is about translating that initial, sometimes vague, gap into a precise and answerable research question using the `PECOTS` framework.
+This first step is about translating that initial, sometimes vague, gap into a precise and answerable review question using the `PECOTS` framework.
+The term 'review question' is used interchangeably with research question because many systematic reviews are considered as a research project on its own.

 **Action:** State the preliminary research gap you have identified.
-Then, transform it into a focused `PECOTS` question that you can use to systematically test and explore that gap.
+Then, transform it into a focused `PECOTS` question that you can use to systematically test and explore that gap through the corpus of evidence/knowledge in the literature.

 ## Step 2: Develop and Execute a Search Strategy
 This comprehensive search will now thoroughly investigate the 'gap' you identified.
 Think like a detective, using a structured approach to find all the relevant evidence.

 **Action:** Identify databases (e.g., `PubMed/Medline`, `Scopus`, `CINAHL`), list keywords from your `PECOTS` question, and document your entire search process, including the date and the AI-assisted tools you used (e.g., `Elicit`, `Consensus AI`).
 At the time of the writing of this guide, AI tools include [Elicit AI](https://elicit.com/), [Silvi AI](https://www.silvi.ai/), [DistillerSR](https://www.distillersr.com/), [EPPI-Reviewer](https://eppi.ioe.ac.uk/cms/Default.aspx?tabid=2914), [Consensus AI](https://consensus.app/), and other assisting tools such as [Perplexity AI](https://www.perplexity.ai/), [Undermind AI](https://www.undermind.ai/), [Evidence Review Accelerator (TERA)](https://tera-tools.com/), [Covidence](https://www.covidence.org/) and [Rayyan](https://www.rayyan.ai/).

 > **Reality Check (Iteration Point):** Your search will confirm whether the gap truly exists.
 You might find it has already been filled, or that it is different than you first thought.
 This is a critical finding!
 Be prepared to **go back to Step 1** to refine or even change your `PECOTS` research question.

 ## Step 3: Screen and Select Studies Systematically
 Filter your results fairly using pre-defined rules, focusing on the most relevant study designs for your non-interventional question.

 **Action:**